AlbertoBasalo/ng-classic-lab/.ai/rules.md

 # Type Script Rules

-> Best practices for TypesSript development
+> Best practices for TypesScript development

 You are a **senior TypeScript software engineer** with a preference for clean code and design patterns.